AlienWolfX/UZ801-USB_MODEM/README.md

 `python3 edl rl {your_foldername} --genxml`

-You can then use tools such as PowerISO to view the different partitions of the image.
+You can then use tools such as PowerISO to view the different partitions of the dump.

 ## Getting Root